 As a semi-pliable material, you won’t need special tools to make toys from cardboard.
-You can turn cardboard into rolls, tubes, triangles, and circles.
-You can even create intricate shapes and puzzles to entertain your parrot.
+You can turn cardboard into rolls, tubes, triangles, and circles and create intricate shapes and puzzles.

-According to The British Veterinary Association, parrots need environmental simulation.
-This specifically includes items that can engage their feet and beaks.
+According to The British Veterinary Association, parrots need environmental simulation, including items that can engage their feet and beaks.

-Depending on where you source the cardboard, this material can be free.
+Depending on where you source cardboard, this material can be free.
 You can use clean: